• Skip to primary navigation

 You are probably going to be pretty hungry by the time you make it down to Fort Myers, so our first stop on day one is going to be lunch at Fat Katz Sports Bistro.
 On the surface, this place looks like any other sports bar in town.
 But once the food arrives, everything changes.
 They are known for massive burgers and sandwiches that will blow your mind.

 You might feel the need to walk off some of those calories after lunch, so our next stop is going to be Fort Myers Beach.
-There are seven miles of pristine beach to walk here, but we are going to focus in on the area around the Fort Myers Beach Pier.
+The beach and businesses around here were hit hard by Hurricane Ian, but they are slowly making a back.

 For dinner on our first night in town, we are going to visit one of the classiest fried chicken joints you will ever find.
 Chicken-N-Waffles and Fried Chicken are the specialties at Fancy's Southern Cafe, but don't sleep on the Catfish or the Country Fried Steak!
 And don't hesitate to order some extra sides to share around the table, because you will probably have a hard time choosing between them.